 His other wine, Calpella 2009, is a blend of Carignane (the ‘e’ gets added across the Atlantic) and Petit Sirah.
 Not an easy sipping wine, this needs food – exactly what it is designed for.
 We had some later that night with steaks at Shimo in Healdsburg.
 Our only regret?
 Not taking along the bottle Leo had opened for us.
 There was a BYO option.

 What I loved most about the experience was the willingness to share wines with strangers who call out of the blue.
 His wines are a limited supply.
 They’re mostly sold to US restaurants, though you can buy from the vineyard.
 And although I said I had a blog, I didn’t make a commitment to write a word about him.
 That’s the thing about wine.
 It brings people together.
 Not just for the act of drinking.
 But to share the stories behind the wines.
 No matter how simple the stories.
 No matter how simple the wine.

-2 Responses to “Let Me Tell You A Wine Story”
+2 thoughts on “Let Me Tell You A Wine Story”

 Great story and thanks for sharing.
 Unfortunately I missed tasting this wine (as well as SO many others on the night), but this post is a great reference for the winery and I shall hope to taste them one day.

 What a great story – thanks for sharing this (and Leo’s wine) with us.
 Show a bit of interest and many, indeed most, wine makers will enjoy telling you their story.
 And let you taste their wines!